 - Reciprocating saws

 - pipe cutters

 CFLs in a kids room

-CFLs in a kids room?
+CFLs in a kid’s room?
 What is the issue?
-Handyguy Paul has several young kids and is concerned that if a lamp gets knoced over he will have to deal with mercury contained inside a typical CFL bulb is the bulb breaks.
+Handyguy Paul has several young kids and is concerned that if a lamp gets knocked over, he will have to deal with mercury contained inside a typical CFL bulb if the bulb breaks.
 Is this a valid concern?
 What are people doing?
 Is LED a viable option?
 Are there mercury free CFL bulbs?
 Rugged CFL bulbs?